jamesjsewell/rollup_setup/README.md

 It appears that it's also possible to process css with rollup as well, which may end up being a more elegant solution than mine, but mine works fine for all intensive purposes.

+## what about keeping API keys safe? ##

+there is a known approach for doing this with rollup that I may implement in the future, accepting pull requests for this and any other improvements.